xJkaay/FFDelivery/README.md

-# Kloud Fast Food Delivery
+#FFD Fast Food Delivery

-A highly optimized and highly configurable script made for FiveM by Kloud Development.
+A highly optimized and highly configurable script made for FiveM by FFDevelopment.

 # Preview
 * https://youtu.be/HJ1yKEIznsc